johnmerchant/reddit-wallpaper/README.md

 # reddit-wallpaper

-Grabs the top image off subreddits and sets it as the desktop wallpaper.
+Grabs the top image from a list of subreddits and sets it as the desktop wallpaper.

 ## Configuration

 Example ~/.reddit-wallpaper/config.json

 	{
+		"subreddits": ["wallpaper", "wallpapers", "castles"]
 		"sort": "top",
 		"from": "day",
 		"score": 100,